askui/vision-agent/README.md

 **AskUI Vision Agent** is a versatile AI powered framework that enables you to automate computer tasks in Python.

-It connects **Agent OS** with powerful computer use models like Anthropic's Claude Sonnet 3.5 v2 and the AskUI Prompt-to-Action series.
+It connects Agent OS with powerful computer use models like Anthropic's Claude Sonnet 3.5 v2 and the AskUI Prompt-to-Action series.
 It is your entry point for building complex automation scenarios with detailed instructions or let the agent explore new challenges on its own.

 ![image](docs/assets/Architecture.svg)

-### Agent OS

 **Agent OS** is a custom-built OS controller designed to enhance your automation experience.